 How do rates for 25-year-olds compare to rates for other ages in Wisconsin?

-Car insurance premiums are typically highest during your teenage years and gradually decrease every year until you reach age 65, after which rates begin to increase again.
-See the chart below to understand how rates vary from your teens to age 70 in Wisconsin.
+Car insurance premiums are at their highest during your teenage years and decrease annually until you turn 65, when they start to rise again.
+The chart below shows how rates change at different ages, from your teens to 70.

 AgeAverage annual ratesAverage monthly rates